facebook pixel Skip to Main Content

 Job Opportunities for Doctoral Graduates

-Graduates from our PhD program have found a wide variety of employment, from tenure-track faculty appointments and careers in academic administration to corporate employment.
+Graduates from our PhD program now work in a wide variety of fields, from tenure-track faculty appointments and careers in academic administration to corporate employment.
 PhD graduates who finished their degrees in 2017 or after have been employed by the following institutions:

 BYU-Idaho (tenured and tenure-track faculty; multiple graduates)